ashwath-karthikeyan/kalman-filter/README.md

-# Extended Kalman Filter for State Estimation

-State estimation of a Dubin's Car using Extended Kalman Filter.
+# State Estimation of a Dubin's Car Model using Extended Kalman Filter and Particle Filters